piacent/merge-recofile/README.md

 Code to hadd groups of recofiles and correct for map-corrections

 ## Suggested use
+The code is still under development.
+If you find any bug or solution to a bug, or if you have suggestions for improvements, please, open an issue or fork and submit a pull-request.

 ### First step: compilation of `map-correction` code
 Usage: